shoui520/shoui520.github.io/docs/ime.md

 # Japanese typing

-Operating systems today all support typing Japanese characters, and the system used to input Japanese characters on a computer is often referred to as an *IME* (Input Method Editor).
+Computers and phones today all support typing Japanese characters, and the system used to input Japanese characters on a computer is often referred to as an *IME* (Input Method Editor).

 ## Windows